fastlane/fastlane/gym/README.md

 end
 ```

-When gym raises an error the field `error_info` will contain the process output
+When gym raises an error the `error_info` property will contain the process output
-in case you want to display the error in 3rd party tools such as slack.
+in case you want to display the error in 3rd party tools such as Slack.

 You can then easily switch between the beta provider (e.g. `testflight`, `hockey`, `s3` and more).